Cultural Advice

 • keeping track of it all, documenting your searches and evaluating the quality

 Please note: the Systematic Review series primarily supports health disciplines.
-If you are undertaking a review where you need to search systematically/comprehensively, but are not following specific systematic review methodology, you may find that other EDGE sessions such as ‘Finding theses’, ‘Finding grey literature’ and the ‘Literature reviews’ series better meet your needs.
+If you are undertaking a review where you need to search systematically/comprehensively, but are not following specific systematic review methodology, you may find that other EDGE/MyRD sessions such as ‘Finding theses’, ‘Finding grey literature’ and the ‘Literature reviews: plan and manage your search’ better meet your needs.

 Related resources: Grey Literature and Other Sources